 Schmidt Brothers Brewery is a defunct brewery at 135 and 138 East McMicken Avenue in Over-the-Rhine, Cincinnati, Ohio.

 Friedrich Schmidt, born on August 6, 1840, in Hanover, Germany, migrated to Cincinnati in 1866 where he worked as a blacksmith in Cincinnati before being employed at an iron foundry in Newport, Kentucky.
 2 He then worked with his brother, Heinrich, at a grocery store in 1868.

 Friedrich and Hinrich Schmidt purchased Peter Herancourt’s brewery at Central Avenue and Kindel Street for $1,500 in the early 1870s.
 1 2

 Heinrich left the brewery in 1875.
-1 Friedrich sought after Henry Adam as a new partner and together they purchased George Bach’s brewery on McMicken Avenue.
-Henry sold his share of the company to Louis Prell in December, and the brewing company became known as Schmidt and Prell.
-Heinrich rejoined the company in January 1876 as an equal partner with Friedrich and the brewery was once again renamed to Schmidt and Brother.
+1 Friedrich sought Henry Adam as a new partner and together they purchased George Bach’s brewery on McMicken Avenue.
+Adam sold his share of the company to Louis Prell in December, and the brewing company became known as Schmidt & Prell.
+Heinrich rejoined the company in January 1876 as an equal partner with Friedrich and the brewery was once again renamed to Schmidt & Brother.

-Friedrich died in 1898 with his widow took over all operations until her death in 1905.
-1 Gerhardt Schmidt and George Lampe purchased the factory and renamed it Crown Brewery.
-One of the top-selling products was “Happy Days” beer but it’s rise was short-lived.
-Probation began in 1919, and to keep the business active, Crown manufactured “Tang,” a near beer that failed to gain traction.
-Crown Brewery folded in 1925.
+Friedrich passed in 1898, and his widow took over operations of the brewery until her death in 1905.
+1 Gerhardt Schmidt and George Lampe acquired the operation and renamed it Crown Brewery.
+After the national Probation was enacted in 1919, Crown manufactured “Tang,” a near beer that failed to gain traction, and the brewery was forced to close in 1925.